Special routes of U.S. Route 151: Verona business loop

 Business U.S. Highway 151 (Bus.
 US 151) is a former segment of US 18/151 within Verona.
 The route is also shared by US 18 Business and Dane County Road MV.
 US 18 Business/151 Business/CR MV begins at a pair of flyover interchanges with US 18/151 on Exit 76 west of Verona.
 Eastbound Exit 76 runs directly into the business routes on West Verona Avenue, while westbound Exit 76 connects to the business routes by way of Epic Lane.
 From there, the business routes run east-northeast as a four-lane divided highway until the intersection with Legion Street, where it becomes a local two-lane undivided road.
 At the intersection with North and South Main Streets (Dane County Road M), West Verona Avenue becomes East Verona Avenue, making a brief reverse curve to the left before returning to its previous trajectory at School Street and becoming a four-lane divided highway east of there.
 US BUS 18/151/CR MV ends east of Verona at Exit 81 on US 18/151, but only with an eastbound on-ramp and westbound off-ramp.

+Dane County alternate route

+Alternate U.S. Highway 151 (Alt.
+US 151) is a permanently signed detour route that begins in Verona.
+The route follows CTH-PB, CTH-M, and CTH-MM to connect with US 14 north of Oregon, then uses US 14 to reconnect with the main route in Madison.
+The route is concurrent with Alt.
+US 18.